38 Clever Ways to Repurpose Old Kitchen Items

 Vintage Silverware Hooks to Organize Jewelry

-Decorate an inexpensive unfinished wood box or spruce up an existing recipe box by adding a decorative spoon handle.
+Decorate an unfinished wood box or spruce up an existing recipe box by adding a decorative spoon handle.
+Bend a spoon into an arch and drill two holes into it.
+Use small screws to secure it to the lid.

 Photo of a finished upcycled recipe box.
 Box is painted antique teal with word "recipe" on the front with a vintage soup spoon used as a handle on the top.
 Recipe box in the center on a counter with bowls and cooking items.